brandonio21/PCFramework/README.md

 directory show exactly how to do this.
 Then, a template file should be created in the `Solutions/Templates` folder.
 This template file's job is to read the cases from the case input file and call the competitor's function on the input, outputting the resulting data to stdout.
+If the template file example is followed, the template files allow for comments within the cases as well using the `//` character combination.
 After the template file is created, a Generator should be written in the `Solutions/dev/Generators` directory.
 These generators should create a large number of random cases to catch possible bugs in the competitor's programs.
 An example is provided for reference.